krestfield/docs/ezsign/ezsign_properties.md

 ### Signature Generation and Verification Properties

+There are various options when generating and verifying signatures.
+The following settings also dictate what algorithms, key-sizes etc. that will be used when CSRs are generated

 | Property                             | Description                                                  | Example      |
 | ------------------------------------ | ------------------------------------------------------------ | ------------ |
 | channel.N.signature.algorithm|The signature key algorithm.
 Possible values are: **RSA**, **ECDSA**.
 If RSA is chosen the keysize must also be specified.
 If elliptic curve (ECDSA) is chosen the curve must also be specified|RSA|